vascoalramos/sio/Lab01/README.md

 	When we execute the funtion, I will display an error.

 	That error contains the information we wanted: `Warning<: 1292: Truncated incorrect DOUBLE value : (...)`, where `(...)` are the passwords stored at the passwords' column of the table users.

+### Blind SQL Injection
+**Definition:** when an attacker is able to determine the content of the database by the result of an operation.
+That is, the attacker will not get data from the database, but it will get a code (Error code, true/false, etc... ) that provides information about the data in the database.

+A good example is a page that displays information abouta user.

+In this situation,  the user is specified in the URL.

+The query is:

+`SELECT * FROM users WHERE username ='".$_GET["user"]."'`

+We can bypass the system by write in the URL the following statement:
+`user=bob'AND TEST -- //`.

+If the TEST succeeds, information is presented.
+Otherwise nothing is presented.

+Examples:

+1. `user=bob'AND substring((select id from users limit 1), 1, 1)>0 -- //`

+	In this example, we can test if the **id** column exists in the database (if the profile data is shown, the column exists; otherwise nothing is showed to the user).

+2. `user=bob'AND substring((select count(id) from users), 1) = N -- //`

+	In this example, we can figure it out how many users are stored in the users' table by changing the value N until the profile data is shown.

+3. `user=bob'AND substring((select count(id) from users where username like 'a%'), 1) = N -- //`

+	In this example, we can figure it out how many users have a username starting with 'a' by changing the value N until the profile data is shown.